jenswei/home-assistant-addons/opodsync/README.md

 ## 🔧 Configuration

 This add-on does not require any configuration by default.
 It runs the OPODSync server using the provided Docker image.

-If needed, you can customize options by editing the `config.json` and adding schema definitions.

 ## 🛠️ Usage